Deconvolution

 Running RCTD

-Now that we better understand the reference, we are going to make a RCTD object out of it.
-This time we use the Reference() function and additionally supply cluster (celltype) information to transfer to our query.
+Now that we better understand the reference, we are going to make an RCTD object out of it.
+We will use the Reference() function to cast our Seurat object into the correct format.
 We supply the following three parameters:

 • counts = raw counts matrix